kallelat/blog-react-css-variables/README.md

 ## Build initial app

-Create initial application (you can replace public/ and src/ folders with files from [initial.zip](initial.zip))
+Create initial application (you can overwrite public/ and src/ folders with folders from [initial.zip](initial.zip))

 ## Intro to CSS variables